hexinfra/gorox/README.md

   Welcome to Gorox!

-  Gorox is a high-performance HTTP server, application server, microservice server, and proxy server.
+  Gorox is an advanced HTTP server, application server, microservice server, and proxy server.
 It can be used as:

     * HTTP Server (HTTP 1/2/3, WebSocket, TLS, FastCGI, uwsgi)
     * Application Server for Go (Applications, Frameworks)